 Four men trying to hold up a Goose Creek motel at gunpoint Wednesday night were apparently thwarted by a locked door.

-The clerk reviewed the video surveillance tape and saw the four men on the tape on the section time-stamped 10:42 p.m.
+The clerk reviewed the video surveillance tape and saw the four men at the section marked 10:42 p.m.
 While the others hung back, apparently as lookouts, one of them walked to a window by the front door and looked into the lobby.
 Then he dropped to his knees, pulled out a black pistol from his waistband, and crawled to the front door.
 He reached up and found the door locked.
-He stood up, still brandishing his pistol, and walked away with the three other men.
+He stood to his feet, still brandishing his pistol, and walked away with the other three men.

 The clerk called the police, who reviewed the video and swabbed the area where the man crawled for DNA evidence.